 “The eyes of the LORD search the whole earth in order to strengthen those whose hearts are fully committed to him.”
 (2 Chronicles 16:9)

 God, we cry out to you, please grant each one of us sufficient grace to follow you wholeheartedly and purely in Relationship.
-God, bring back those of us who have wandered away into Religion.
+God, please forgive us when we have wandered away into Religion, and please bring back our brothers and sisters who are ensnared in Religion.
 Give us unfaltering courage to flee out of the counterfeit christianity we have become so accustomed to.
 Help us return wholeheartedly to you in intimate Relationship.
 Give strength and courage to our elders and leaders to resist religious spirits and to always lead your flock into Relationship with you.
 In Jesus’ name, Amen.

 “Come out of her, my people, so that you will not share in her sins, so that you will not receive any of her plagues; for her sins are piled up to heaven, and God has remembered her crimes…” (Revelation 18:4)

 “‘In those days, at that time,’ declares the LORD, ‘the people of Israel and the people of Judah together will go in tears to seek the LORD their God.
 They will ask the way to Zion and turn their faces toward it.
 They will come and bind themselves to the LORD in an everlasting covenant that will not be forgotten.